VishnuAravind12/vishnu/_posts/2023-11-03-CB_Corrections.md

 **Correct Answer:** B

 **Explanation:**
-You thought that the `manipulate` method would result in the list being reordered with "baboon" at the beginning.
+I thought that the `manipulate` method would result in the list being reordered with "baboon" at the beginning.
 However, the correct answer, B, reflects the actual behavior of the `manipulate` method.
 The method iterates from the end of the list and only moves elements that start with "b" to the position calculated by `animals.size() - k`.
 This results in "baboon" being moved to the end, not the beginning.

 ![]({{site.baseurl}}/images/problem23.PNG "Contents of animals List")